kalmarunionenctf/kalmarctf/2025/misc/paper-viper/solution/README.md

 ## The challenge:
 The challenge description is a reference to UofTCTF (shout out to SteakEnthusiast), in which there were three challenges on `asteval`, a "safe sandboxing" library for python.
-After that CTF a few of the vulnerabilities in the library were fixed, but as anyone familiar with pyjails will know, sandboxing python is very difficult to achieve with the amount of introspection the language has, and things like unpatched memory bugs in cpython.
+After that CTF a few of the vulnerabilities in the library were fixed, but as anyone familiar with pyjails will know, sandboxing python is very difficult to achieve with the amount of introspection the language has and e.g. unpatched memory bugs in cpython.
 In the case of `asteval`, `numpy` is included by default, which dramatically worsens these issues.

 After that CTF I went and did some more research into `asteval` and found a few 0days, some of which I turned into this challenge.